lenKagema/Py_thagoras/README.md

-Find projects in python completed as a learnig roadmap.
+## Welcome [:wave:]

+This repository showcases a variety of python projects sourced from different authors as part of a learning roadmap.
+Major gratitude to Al Sweigart al@inventwithprogram.com for his amazing worksmanship.
+Enjoy learning Python as much as I did.